taywrobel/wrobel-dot-dev/content/posts/0001-tyranny-of-the-cap-theorem.md

 from an entirely theoretical perspective, which is necessary for making provable assertions, but often is at odds with practical considerations of a real world system.

-To illustrate this, let's look at that definition of Partition tolerance again:
+To illustrate this, let's look at that definition of partition tolerance again:

 > _The system continues to operate despite an arbitrary number of messages being dropped <b>(or delayed)</b> by the_
 > _network between nodes_

-I'm sure you can think of plenty of situations where messages may be delayed in an actual computer network.
-Even completely non-technical people probably can.
+I'm sure you can think of some of situations where messages may be delayed in an real-world computer network.
+Even completely non-technical people can.
 We've all had websites get slower or hang as your device gets too far from the wifi router, or when we go through a tunnel while connected to LTE.

-A more difficult question is actually "Can you think of any situation in a real world network where messages are **not** getting delayed?"
+A more tricky question is actually "Can you think of any situation in a real world network where messages are **not** getting delayed?"

 The messages aren't being sent between devices instantaneously.
-There is always a delay due to, at a minimum, the latency of the network.
+There is always some delay due to, at a minimum, the latency of the network.
 And this is really at the heart of why the "P" in CAP theorem is required:

-> **Latency is a network partition**.
+> **Latency is a network partition**

-The reality is that any network is in a constant state of partition.
-The delay in messages under normal operation is normally fairly small and consistent, so is easier to reason about, but from the point of view of the computers messaging one another, they have no guarantee of how quickly they'll get a response, if at all.
+The reality is that all networks are in a constant state of partition.
+The delay of messages under normal operation is normally fairly small and consistent, so is easier to reason about, but from the point of view of the computers messaging one another, they have no guarantee of how quickly they'll get a response, if at all.